Koha-Community/kohadocs/source/webservices.rst

 Web Services
 ============

-Koha provides a number of API's allowing access to it's data and functions.
+Koha provides a number of APIs allowing access to it's data and functions.

 .. _oai-pmh-label: